 Overall, there is a good variety of housing styles and options to suit most family requirements.

-In the 2016 census, the Australian Bureau of Statistics found that 93% of the population aged 15 and over (1.07 million people) was in employment.
+In February 2023, there were 21.2 million people in the usually resident civilian population who were aged 15 years or over, of whom: 13.8 million were employed.
+1.8 million were not working but wanted to work (potential workers).
 Almost 23% were classed as professionals, with clerical workers making up around 15%, followed by technicians and trade workers, managers, and community and personal service workers.

 Health care and education were the biggest employment sectors, with cafes and restaurants, State Government administration, and retail close behind.

-In Queensland, formal education officially starts in the January after your child turns 4.5 years old, i.e. if your child turns 4 in June, they will begin compulsory prep the following January.
+In Queensland, formal education can start in the January after your child turns 4.5 years old, i.e. if your child turns 4 in June, they will begin compulsory prep the following January.
 If your child turns 4 in July, they will begin prep around 18-months later at approximately 5.5 years old.
 At a minimum, children must be five years old by June 30 of the year in which they commence prep.
 Under some circumstances, you can opt to delay prep entry for another year of kindy if you feel your child is not ready.
+However, compulsory schooling does not begin until the child is 6 years old.
 Students are entitled to 13 years of formal education, from prep to Year 12.

 Greater Brisbane has an abundance of high-quality childcare establishments, state and private primary and high schools, special schools, and schools of distance education.
 Early learning centres include those offering the Montessori and Reggio Amelia approach to learning, and higher education options include TAFE, Australian Industry Trade College, the University of Queensland, Queensland University of Technology, and campuses of six Australian Universities including Griffiths University, which is ranked in the top 3% worldwide.